arianakadriu/thrive-protocol-dashboard-task/README.md

 # Thrive Protocol Task: Build a Responsive Dashboard with React

 This project involves creating a responsive dashboard using React.
 The dashboard is designed to adjust seamlessly across different screen sizes and provide a user-friendly interface for monitoring various data.
-The Public API used is: https://rickandmortyapi.com/.
+The Public API used is: [API](https://rickandmortyapi.com/).
+Click [here](https://thrive-protocol-dashboard-task.vercel.app/) to see the project deployed on Vercel.

 ## Setup
 - <strong>React with Vite and Typescript</strong>